 New grants encourage community participation in water management

 Calling all citizen scientists!
-The Federal Government has recently announced $4.4 million worth of grants to boost community engagement in large-scale scientific projects
+The Federal Government has recently announced $4.4 million worth of grants to boost community engagement in large-scale scientific projects, including water management.

 “These citizens will generate a large pool of valid data for calibration of satellite information, and provide a synoptic overview of river, lake and coastal water quality for natural resource management in Australia,” the project description stated.